Fish Cold Storage

 With easy setup and no planning permission necessary you can begin cooling or freezing your produce within days.

-If you are interested in any of our temperature controlled unit, contact us on 045 448 810 to speak to one of our professional and friendly team member today.
+If you are interested in any of our temperature controlled unit, contact us on 045 448 810 to speak to one of our professional and friendly team members today.